CS373S Software Design

 extract method, substitute, move member, factory method,

-- push-down, singleton, extract class (normalization,
+pull-up, push-down, singleton, extract class (normalization,

 superclass, extract interface